danielliucodes/Twitter/README.md

 ![Video Walkthrough](VideoWalkthrough.gif)

 We start already signed in to show the persisted timeline.
-Then we tap on a specific tweet to see its details, and like/unlike and retweet/unretweet.
+Then we tap on a specific tweet to see its details, and we reply, like/unlike, and retweet/unretweet.
 We then post a new Tweet and it reflects in the timeline.
 Finally we logout/login and we see the mentioned API rate limit issue.

 GIF created with [LiceCap](http://www.cockos.com/licecap/).